 Sustainability Officer at Kiinteistö Oy Krepelin

 PS.
-Interested in getting a ballpark figure of our personal carbon footprint?
+Interested in getting a ballpark figure of your personal carbon footprint?
 Check out this handy table.